-A health care power of attorney (also known as health care proxy, health care agent, or medical power of attorney) is someone you appoint to make medical decisions on your behalf when you're incapable of making them yourself.
+A health care agent (also known as a health care proxy or attorney-in-fact) is someone you appoint to make medical decisions on your behalf when you're unable to make them yourself.
+You name this agent in a document called a "health care power of attorney."

-Typically, people appoint a friend or family member to fill this role, but some don't have anyone willing and able to advocate for their end-of-life wishes.
+Typically, people appoint a friend or family member to serve as their health care agent, but some don't have anyone willing and able to advocate for their end-of-life wishes.

-If you're one of those people and live in Ohio, consider hiring me as your health care power of attorney.
+If you're one of those people and live in Ohio, consider hiring me as your health care agent.
 I'll make sure, to the best of my abilities, that your wishes are honored.

 I've worked as a patient advocate at The James Cancer Hospital and as a clinical bioethics fellow at The Ohio State University Wexner Medical Center.

-As a certified health care ethics consultant who's extremely familiar with end-of-life issues, I'm well qualified to be your advocate.
+As a certified health care ethics consultant, I'm well qualified to be your advocate.

 The first step is for me to get to know you as a person, which means we'll have an in-depth conversation about your values.